Farzan-I/databases/README.md

 As a user
 To be able to save a bookmark for later
 I want be able to add a bookmark to my bookmarks

+As a user
+So that I can remove a bookmark from my bookmarks
+I want to delete a bookmark
 ```
 <br>